laktek/jQuery-Smart-Auto-Complete/README.markdown

 ### resultElement (selector)

-Reference to the result elements collection (e.g. li, div.result)
+References the result elements collection.
+It should be a jQuery selector which could capture all result elements within the results container (e.g. li, div.result).

 ## Events

-Following custom events will be bound to the element which has `smartAutoComplete` enabled.
-You can bind custom handlers to these events and also cancel the default handler by calling `event.preventDefault()` in your handler.
+Following custom events will be available to the element which has `smartAutoComplete` activated.
+You can bind handlers to these events like other jQuery events and also cancel the default handler by calling `event.preventDefault()`.

+*Note:* Make sure you bind the handlers, only after `smartAutoComplete` is activated on the field.
+Otherwise context data could get overriden.

 To learn more about the default behaviour of the events, please refer to the specs at `spec/core/jquery.smart_autocomplete_spec.js`.